Nayya, bringing transparency to choosing and managing healthcare plans, raises $2.7 million – TechCrunch

 Entrepreneurs Roundtable Accelerator -backed Nayya is on a mission to simplify choosing and managing employee benefits through machine learning and data transparency.

-The company has raised $2.7 million in seed funding led by Social Leverage with participation from Guardian Strategic Ventures, Cameron Ventures, Soma Capital, as well as other strategic angels.
+The company has raised $2.7 million in seed funding led by Social Leverage, with participation from Guardian Strategic Ventures, Cameron Ventures, Soma Capital, as well as other strategic angels.

 The process of choosing an employer-provided healthcare plan and understanding that plan can be tedious at best and incredibly confusing at worst.
 And that doesn’t even include all of the supplemental plans and benefits associated with these programs.

-That’s where Nayya comes in.
+Co-founded by Sina Chehrazi and Akash Magoon, Nayya tries to solve this problem.
 When enrollment starts, employers send out an email that includes a link to Nayya’s Companion, the company’s flagship product.

 Companion helps employees find the plan that is right for them.
-The software first asks a series of questions about lifestyle, location, etc. For example, Nayya founder and CEO Sina Chehrazi explained that people who bike to work, as opposed to driving in a car, walking or taking public transportation, are 20 times more likely to get into an accident and need emergency services.
+The software first asks a series of questions about lifestyle, location, etc. For example, Nayya co-founder and CEO Chehrazi explained that people who bike to work, as opposed to driving in a car, walking or taking public transportation, are 20 times more likely to get into an accident and need emergency services.

 Companion asks questions in this vein, as well as questions around whether you take medication regularly or if you expect your healthcare costs to go up or down over the next year, without getting into the specifics of chronic ailments or diseases or particular issues.